'Buy Outright' is purchasing merchandise from individuals.

 Process Rental Returns

-Select Rentals on the Main Menu.
+Select Rentals (at the top).

 Select Process Returns to view a list of Rentals that are currently out.